MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ## Asynchronous messaging

-The recommendation for a loosely-coupled microservice architecture relies heavily on asynchronous messaging to provide requisite integration between application components through a well-defined message bus.
+The recommendation for a loosely coupled microservice architecture relies heavily on asynchronous messaging to provide requisite integration between application components through a well-defined message bus.
 Azure provides several native messaging services which can be used to facilitate asynchronous message interfaces, including **Azure Event Hub**, **Azure Service Bus**, **Azure Storage Queues** and **Azure Event Grid**.

-This section will therefore explore key decision factors when selecting an appropriate Azure message service, and how to optimally configure each service in the context of an mission-critical workload scenario to maximize reliability.
+This section will therefore explore key decision factors when selecting an appropriate Azure message service, and how to optimally configure each service in the context of a mission-critical workload scenario to maximize reliability.

 ### Design considerations